How to Make Home Made Rotating Thick Grips

 - Grip Equipment Review: Pop’s Grip Machine from Sorinex

 This entry was posted on Tuesday, February 16th, 2010 at 10:02 pm and is filed under home made strength equipment, how to build strength equipment, how to improve grip strength, old strongman feats of strength, strongman training for athletes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson